PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 12:56:27
+Last updated: 2024-04-02 12:56:33
-Random Quote: I want you to be everything that's you, deep at the center of your being. - Confucius
+Random Quote: Cherish your visions and your dreams as they are the children of your soul; the blueprints of your ultimate achievements. - Napoleon Hill